learn-academy-2022-foxtrot/week-4-assessment-OlenaZh/interview-questions.md

 In addition, the basic elements of functional programming are Variables and Functions.
 But the basic elements of OOP are objects and methods.
 The functional programming is used only when there are few things/fixed sed of things, with more operations -> as you code evolves, you primarily add new operations on existing things..
-And OOP is used when there are many things with few operations/fixed set of oerations on things - > primarily add new things.
+And OOP is used when there are many things with few operations/fixed set of operations on things - > primarily add new things.
 In OOP data is stored in objects.
 # I found this rerource very helpful: https://medium.com/@shaistha24/functional-programming-vs-object-oriented-programming-oop-which-is-better-82172e53a526

 2. What is the difference between a Float and an Integer in Ruby?

 Your answer:
 In Ruby Integer is a number, but if expect decimal or fractions, we need to use Float.
-For example, when we devide one number by another, we need to use float to have more accurate result.
+For example, when we divide one number by another, we need to use float to have more accurate result.
 (Ex.: 7.0 / 3 )

 Researched answer:
-Boath Float and Integer are kind of numeric data.
+Both Float and Integer are kind of numeric data.
 An Integer (int) is a number without a decimal point.
 A Float is a number with a decimal point (Ex.: 7.0).
 Float is used when more precision is needed.

 3. Ruby has an implicit return.
 What does that mean?